Pushing the limits of unconstrained machine-learned interatomic potentials: Results

 \subsection{Large-scale materials datasets}

 We apply the proposed architecture to three large-scale materials databases -- the MPtrj dataset~\citep{mptrj-and-chgnet}, the subsampled Alexandria dataset~\citep{alexandria,omat} and OMat24~\citep{omat} -- to demonstrate its behavior in the large-data regime and to compare it to state-of-the-art equivariant MLIPs.
-This ``PET-OAM'' model (trained on all three datasets) contains 730M parameters.
-Thanks to the increased size of the node representations and the unconstrained architecture, this large parameter counts can be achieved without sacrificing computational efficiency (see inference timings in Sec.~\ref{sec:spice}).
+This ``PET-OAM'' model, trained on all three datasets in different stages (see App.~\ref{app:model}), contains 730M parameters.
+Thanks to the increased size of the node representations and the unconstrained architecture, this large parameter count can be achieved without sacrificing computational efficiency (see inference timings in Sec.~\ref{sec:spice}).

-The model were pre-trained using non-conservative forces and stresses, then fine-tuned using their conservative counterparts.
+The model was pre-trained using non-conservative forces and stresses, then fine-tuned using their conservative counterparts.
 This two-step procedure was shown to save computational time in Refs.~\citep{darkside} and~\citep{esen}, often also resulting in better accuracies.
 Compared to other published training protocols~\citep{sevennet,grace,esen}, we find that our rotationally unconstrained architecture takes more passes through the data to train to convergence (although this does not necessarily translate to a higher computational cost, see Sec.~\ref{sec:spice}).
 This is not surprising: as argued in Sec.~\ref{sec:theory}, an unconstrained model needs to learn the equivariance constraints during training.
-In contrast, trained unconstrained models can be fine-tuned quickly: for example, as shown in App.~\ref{app:fine-tuning}, a model trained on OMat24 can be fine-tuned to the smaller MAD dataset in fewer than 1/20th of the epochs needed to train from scratch, while achieving 50\% lower test error than training on MAD alone.
+In contrast, trained unconstrained models can be fine-tuned quickly: for example, as shown in App.~\ref{app:fine-tuning}, a model trained on OMat24 can be fine-tuned to the smaller Massive Atomistic Diversity (MAD) dataset~\cite{mazitov2025massiveatomicdiversitycompact} in fewer than 1/20th of the epochs needed to train from scratch~\cite{petmad}, while achieving 50\% lower test error than training on MAD alone.